 With greater support from the New Jersey State Legislature, TIW will become an instrumental force in increasing the recognition of science and technology.
 Through other organizations such as the New Jersey Educational Association as well as other FIRST FRC teams, Team 75 is seeking to expand TIW across New Jersey, and eventually the entire nation.

 In 2012, we partnered with the Hillsborough Library to host a district-wide Science Fair for 5-8th graders during TIW.
 Students were required to create a poster or presentation that was judged by our district supervisors and teachers.
-Project were assessed for creativity, presentation skills, and overall execution.
-This year, the 2013 season, Team 75 is hosting another science fair for all students in 5th-12th grade in the entire Somerset County.
+Projects were assessed for creativity, presentation skills, and overall execution.
+In the 2013 season, our team hosted another science fair for all students in 5th-12th grade in the entire Somerset County.
 This year, we are making the fair available to all of Central New Jersey.

 For the past three years, we have been holding assemblies and trivia contests in all of our district schools to promote interest in STEM fields.
 Students are introduced to science experiments such as volcanoes, and often have the oppotunity to design their own robots.